lingmenjiaoxue/ChatGPT-Discord/README.md

 This is a simple Discord chat bot built using discord.js and the gpt-3.5-turbo model from Open AI.
 This is the same model used for the popular chatbot Chat GPT.

-A full video tutorial for this chat bot can be found [here](https://youtu.be/CB76_GDrPsE)

 ## How to setup